RoiKimchi/Econometrics-Student-Research/README.md

 **Code and Outputs**

-The complete Python code and detailed outputs of the analysis are available in the provided HTML file.
+The complete Python code and detailed outputs of the analysis are available in the provided Ipynb/HTML file.
 This includes data cleaning steps, regression models, diagnostic tests, and visualization of results using libraries like seaborn and matplotlib.